Properties of Inequalities

 Multiplication and Division

-When you multiply both a and b by a positive number, the inequality stays the same.
+When we multiply both a and b by a positive number, the inequality stays the same.

-But when you multiply both a and b by a negative number, the inequality swaps over!
+But when we multiply both a and b by a negative number, the inequality swaps over!

 Notice that a<b becomes b<a after multiplying by (-2)

 But the inequality stays the same when multiplying by +3

 - If a < b, and c is positive, then ac < bc

 - If a < b, and c is negative, then ac > bc (inequality swaps over!)

 Example: Alex's score of 3 is lower than Billy's score of 7.